 Marble Runs

 My boys loved their marble run when they were younger.
 They’d build it a million different ways and get giddy when sending the marbles down.
-I did have to pack it up when their little sister became mobile (so she didn’t swallow any marbles), and years after I donated it, my boys still bemoan the fact that I did so without their permission.
-(Hazards of having a minimalist mother!)
-I call that a toy that made an impression!
-PS.
-This one is very well reviewed on Amazon.
+I did have to pack it up when their little sister became mobile (so she didn’t swallow any marbles), but years after I donated it, my boys still bemoaned the fact that I did.

 Magnatiles

-All three of our kids currently play with these almost every day.
-It’s easy for them to create new things out of the instruction booklet it comes with, and then they always elaborate from there.
+Our kids played with these every day for yearssss.
+It’s easy for kids to create new things using their imaginations or the instruction booklet it comes with, and then they always elaborate from there.
 Bonus: I swear the fact that they’re magnetic makes them super easy to clean up.
 The pieces practically jump together when you go to scoop them up. 🙂

 Watch for sales of these on Amazon, and splurge for more pieces than you might initially plan to buy.
 You won’t regret it.